Mekko Charts in PowerPoint: The Ultimate Guide

 | Strategic priority | When showing focus areas first |

-Segment ordering: Keep consistent across all columns.
+Keep segment order consistent across all columns.
 If AWS is on top in UK, it should be on top everywhere.

-Problem: Audience doesn't know what width represents.
-Fix: Add explicit axis labels and a chart title stating both dimensions.
+- Unclear axis purpose — Add explicit axis labels and a chart title stating both dimensions

 Mekko Chart Checklist#